andresromerodev/portfolio/pages/posts/extracting-amazon-product-data.md

 try:
     name = soup.find(id='productTitle').get_text().strip()
 except:
-    # When there is no name product is no longer available
+    sys.exit() # When there is no name product is no longer available
 ```

 ### *Out of Stock*